Multi-year Accessibility Plan

 Answer

-The City of Vaughan’s 2023-2027 Multi-Year Accessibility Plan (MYAP) outlines how the City will create a barrier-free community where there is universal access to programs, services and facilities.
+The City of Vaughan’s 2023-2027 Multi-Year Accessibility Plan (MYAP) was developed through a robust community engagement process that included internal and external partners, City staff and Council, local community members and subject matter experts.
+The MYAP lays out how the City aims to achieve a barrier-free community with universal access to programs, services and facilities.
 Vaughan Council approved the plan on Nov.
 14, 2023.

 -